fruddq/frudd-flix-frontend/README.md

 - search by year
 - Search for best comedies in year 2010 to 2023
 - search should include filter to achieve the above goals
+- when clicking year => search all movies released searchYear
 - pagination
 - animations
 - Code cleanup, code review